Ravi-manjhi/weather-app/README.md

     - Update the database connection string in the `config` file.

 7. **Access the App**:
+    - Open your browser and visit API: `http://localhost:4000`
-    - Open your browser and visit: `http://localhost:8080`
+    - Open your browser and visit WEB: `http://localhost:5173`

 ## Additional Comments:
 - The app is designed to be mobile-responsive.